Frequently Asked Questions

 How often can I apply?

 You can apply once a year.
-If you have already been accepted in a prior year you must skip a year before you reapply.
-For example if you were a resident in 2015 you may reapply in 2016 for the 2017 residency.
+If you have already been accepted in a prior year you must skip two years before you reapply.
+For example if you were a resident in 2017 you may reapply in 2019 for the 2020 residency.

 Can I have visitors?

 Yes.
-You can have visitors during the day.
-If visitors stay for dinner we ask for a $20 contribution per meal.
-We do not allow visitors to spend the night at Marble House Project since it can be disruptive to the other artists sharing the house.
-There are many inns, camping grounds and motels in the area, which can be provided upon request.
+With appropriate notice, you can have visitors during the day to your studio and the grounds of Marble House Project.
+If visitors stay for dinner, we ask for a $20 contribution per meal.
+We do not allow visitors to spend the night at Marble House Project since it is disruptive to the other artists sharing the house.
+There are many inns, camping grounds and motels in the area, which can be provided upon request or are accessible here.

 Can my pet attend with me?